365businessdev/vscode-alxmldocumentation/README.md

 ## Setup
 The menu under File > Preferences (Code > Preferences on Mac) provides entries to configure user and workspace settings.

-There are two configuration parameters available:
+The following configuration parameters are available:

 | Configuration Parameter | Description | Default Value |
 | --- | --- | --- |